 A judge may review these payments after a specific period if circumstances have changed, or there are new facts to consider.
 The review may vary depending on the judge or specific events.
 The judge may also determine whether the former spouse receiving the payments has become financially independent or self-sufficient.

 Periodic support or alimony can be short-term (temporary) or permanent.

-Permanent alimony is usually granted when the spouse receiving the alimony is older than 60 years and has little or no education, job skills, or income.
+Permanent alimony is usually granted in certain situations like when the spouse receiving the alimony is older than 60 years and has little or no education, job skills, or income.

 However, these payments may end under the following circumstances.

 - Remarriage of the former spouse receiving the alimony.
 Alimony does not end after remarriage until the former spouse seeks a court’s intervention to end it.